The STRAAT Museum is a spectacular museum dedicated to street art and graffiti.

 STRAAT Museum is open daily, but the opening hours vary.

-While from Tuesday to Sunday, the museum operates from 10 am to 6 pm.
+Meanwhile, the museum operates from 10 am to 5 pm from Tuesday to Sunday.

 How long does STRAAT Museum take